bmad-sim/GTPSA.jl/README.md

 6. **Distinction Between State Variables and Parameters:** Distinguishing between dependent variables and parameters in the solution of a differential equation expressed as a power series in the dependent variables/parameters can be advantageous in analysis

+`GTPSA.jl` also includes useful truncated power series operations such as evaluation, composition, translation, and inversion.

 ## Setup
 To use `GTPSA.jl`, in the Julia REPL run